fabkho/cmd-bar/README.md

 In this case (See [Commands](#commands)) I declared a group called "ALL" to all commands and I want it to be selected by default.
 So I pass it to the `defaultFilterOption` prop.

 ### CmdBarList
 To ensure great performance and scalability, the `CmdBarList` component uses [useVirtualList](https://vueuse.org/core/useVirtualList/#usevirtuallist) under the hood, to render a virtualized list of commands.
-To work properly, it needs the **exact height** of a single item in the list.
-This has to be passed via the `itemHeight` prop.
+To work properly, it needs the **exact height** of a single item and the container.
+This has to be passed via the following props:
+- `itemHeight`: The height of a single item, in **Pixel**.
+- `containerHeight`: The height of the container, as a string with a unit of your choice.

 ## Misc